Alex George (television personality)

 Alexander David Lloyd George (born 15 February 1991) is a Welsh physician and television personality who served as the UK Youth Mental Health Ambassador in the Department for Education.
 In 2018, he was a contestant on the fourth series of Love Island.

-Life and career
+Early life

 George grew up in Nantgaredig, a village near Carmarthen, Wales.
 He is the oldest of three children.
 George studied medicine at the Peninsula College of Medicine and Dentistry and graduated in 2015.
 He went on to work in Emergency Medicine at University Hospital Lewisham in London.
-In 2020, George announced that he would switch to train to become a general practitioner.